Finding the Best Places to Retire Since 2006!

 Cons: The beach is often windy.

 Notes: Gearhart does not have any traffic lights.
-The town has grown by 50% in the last decade or two and sits along U.S. Route 101, allowing easy access to nearby communities.
+The town has grown 35% within the last decade and sits along U.S. Route 101, allowing easy access to nearby communities.
+Home prices have increased 15% since a year ago.

 Recommended as a Retirement Spot?
 Yes